 Can you relate to this?

-I realised that those two posts represent a story of someone moving from Evangelicalism with its fear, guilt and shame (that I had only been introduced to in 1995 in a mainly negative way) to a place not unlike where I was as an Anglican some 60 years ago when I had been treasurer of the local church for 8 years, and before I had become disillusioned by what I had seen as a lack of ‘radical’ Christianity, and an inability to get answers to some of my questions, some of which related to the teaching of the trinity (that I had rejected when I was 13).
+I realised that those two posts represent a story of someone moving from Evangelicalism with its fear, guilt and shame (that I had only been vaguely aware of before 1995) to a place not unlike where I was as an Anglican some 60 years ago when I had been treasurer of the local church for 8 years, and before I had become disillusioned by what I had seen as a lack of ‘radical’ Christianity, and an inability to get answers to some of my questions, some of which related to the teaching of the trinity (that I had rejected when I was 13).

-This seems to be the latest piece of the jigsaw.
-I moved away from Anglicanism about 50 years ago.
+I had moved away from Anglicanism about 50 years ago.
 It was about 25 years ago that I was forced for a second time to reconsider just about everything I had ever been taught.
 This was the time that I was introduced to Evangelicalism and Fundamentalism as practised in America and very quickly became aware of how this results in so much fear, guilt and shame.

 I’ve now been drawn back to some of my Anglican roots – no such thing as hell and a recognition of the myth and symbolism of the early chapters of Genesis (as understood by both C S Lewis and J R R Tolkein).
+An understanding of the Enneagram and especially Spiral Dynamics have had an enormous impact on my thinking over the last few years.
 The more I have learned the more I have recognised how little any of us really know and how we are all seeing only a small part of life’s overall picture.